arp99/devtcha/README.md

 # [Devtcha](https://devtcha-frontend.netlify.app/)

-A Social Media app for the lovely and hardworking developers 😍
+A Social Media app where you can post your thoughts, follow people to see what they are thinking 😍

 ## **Local Setup**